-Written by: Kate Redden, CFP®, ChFC®, CKA®, Managing Partner
+Written by: Kate Redden, CFP®, ChFC®, CKA®, Regional Director, Partner

 The end of a year traditionally is the time to make resolutions for the new year ahead.
 This applies as much to your financial life as it does to all those personal goals you promise yourself you’ll attend to.
 Financially speaking, though, the things worth considering as the year draws to a close may also include matters that require attention before those champagne corks pop at midnight on the 31st of December.
 Today, we’ll look at what an end-of-year financial checklist should include.
 Starting with your overall situation, we’ll also look at specific financial issues, and touch on tax strategies that may prove useful.